 Practical Microsoft Azure Tutorial to Create/Configure VM

-Microsoft Azure Portal provides very quickly and user friendly interface for creating a virtual machine.
-Here, we will try to explain it step by step as belows.
+Microsoft Azure Portal provides a very quick and user-friendly interface for creating a virtual machine.
+Here, we will try to explain it step by step as below.

 - Open the browser (i.e., Mozilla Firefox).

-- Type portal.azure.com in address bar and press enter.
+- Type portal.azure.com in the address bar and press enter.

-- If username and password are valid, then Azure Portal home screen is display as below:
+- If username and password are valid, then Azure Portal home screen is displayed as below:

 - Click on the menu, display before “+” icon.
-The menu screen is display as followings:
+The menu screen is displayed as followings:

-- Click on “Virtual Machines” from menu.
+- Click on “Virtual Machines” from the menu.
 It will display the “Virtual Machine” creation page.

 - Click on “Create Virtual Machines”.
 It will display the Compute Option screen.